 Tour with the China travel experts — call China Tour today at (888) 878-1777 to book your exclusive package!

 Trains are the best and most often utilized means to transport people and goods in China at reasonable price and speed.
 The railway lines covers every province, except Hainan, and the link to Lhasa was completed in 2006.

-The major national arteries include Jingguang (Beijing to Guangzhou), Jingjiu (Beijing to Kowllon), Jinghu (Beijing to Shanghai), Jingha (Beijing to Harbin), Longhai (Lanzhou to Liangyungang) trunk lines.
-And international railway lines have routes to Ulan Boator (Mongolian), Pyongyang (North Korea), Moscow (Russia), Hanoi (Vietnam), Alma-ata (Kazakhstan).
+The major national arteries include Jingguang (Beijing to Guangzhou), Jingjiu (Beijing to Kowllon), Jinghu (Beijing to Shanghai), Jingha (Beijing to Harbin), and Longhai (Lanzhou to Liangyungang) lines.
+International railway lines have routes to Ulan Boator (Mongolian), Pyongyang (North Korea), Moscow (Russia), and Hanoi (Vietnam), Alma-ata (Kazakhstan).

 In 2007, the high-speed rail service was introduced to China.
 The high-speed train is faster, more punctual and more comfortable and convenient than normal ones.

-As for baggage, free baggage allowance for an adult is 20kg in economy class and 30kg in first class.
+As for baggage, the free baggage allowance for an adult is 20kg in economy class and 30kg in first class.
 And it is free for 5kg hand luggage.
 The charge for excess baggage is 1% of the full fare for each kilogram.
 Keep your baggage receipt label on your ticket when you take back your luggage.
 Compensation for lost baggage is 40rmb per kilogram.

-Waterway transportation are common in coastal and river areas such as Putuoshan, Hainan and islands off Hong Kong, Yangtze River area, Yangshuo and Guilin, etc. Hong Kong uses a veritable navy of vessels to link with the territory’s islands and many boats run between the territory and other parts of China like Macau, Zhuhai, Shenzhen, and Zhongshan.
+Waterway transportation is common in coastal and river areas such as Putuoshan, Hainan and the islands off Hong Kong, the Yangtze River area, Yangshuo and Guilin, etc. Hong Kong uses a veritable navy of vessels to stay connected with the territory’s islands, and many boats run between the territory and other parts of China like Macau, Zhuhai, Shenzhen, and Zhongshan.